Data center outsourcing will continue to grow, experts predict. If the current growth rate changes at all, it will

 "There's been a lot of activity in data center outsourcing this past year," he says, "because of the economic crunch.
 People are trying to cut costs, and cost has dominated as the reason for outsourcing.
 We expect that to continue for quite a while."

 That said, however, that's not necessarily all good for people who work in a data center.
-The traditional arrangement has been that, if a company outsourced its major computing platforms, then most of its staffers went
+The traditional arrangement has been that, if a company outsourced its major computing platforms, then most of its staffers went to work for the outsourcer.
+That's no longer the case, Caldwell explains.

 "There are fewer requests from customers" for the outsourcers to take on staffers, he says.
 In other words, customers are opting to let people go, rather than transferring staff to the outsourcers, as a way of saving even more money than they already are through the basic computing deal.
 "Employees may not be transferred; they may be let go," he says.
 "That's an issue that will be very important for everybody to pay attention to."